 The Town of Kawaguchiko

-When it was time to leave the lake, I couldn’t shake the feeling of disappointment when I see that Mount Fuji still shrouded with clouds.
+When it was time to leave the lake, I couldn’t shake the feeling of disappointment when I saw that Mount Fuji was still shrouded with clouds.
 I was hoping to get a better shot of the lake with the mountain as a background.
 I still think that the only clearer view of the mountain was when we were on the bus!

 We had our lunch at Tetsu Ann and headed back to the hotel to collect our luggage.

 Sadly, towards the end of our trip here, we still couldn’t see the mountain; it was cloudy.
 Our bus departed at 2:46 pm and due to traffic congestion, we only reached Shinjuku station at 5:15 pm.
-We then took the subway to our next destination in Ningyocho.
+We then took the subway to our next destination Ningyocho.

-My advice if you plan to come here is to stay for a few days, and if you can only come for a night, try to reach early.
+My advice if you plan to come here is to stay for a few days, and if you can only come for a night, try to arrive early.
 Who knows you might have a better chance in the morning!
 Don’t take things for granted and always appreciate every shot of the mountain.
 PEACE!

 Travel Date: 22nd ~ 23rd November 2016